noxthot/ss22_julia_workshop/pages/datascience/datasets.md

 ## MNIST data set
 To demonstrate some applications of unsupervised and supervised machine learning algorithms we will have a look at the famous MNIST data set.
 This data set consists of 70.000 images of handwritten digits and additionally a label that tells the digit which is displayed in the individual images.
-In this section, the labels are not consumed by the algorithms, but we will use them to illustrate some results.

 The data set looks like this:
 \figenvsource{MNIST data set.}{/assets/pages/datascience/MnistExamples.png}{}{https://en.wikipedia.org/wiki/MNIST_database#/media/File:MnistExamples.png}